 If you are concerned about your cat's health, make sure to talk to your veterinarian about preventative procedures you can take to guarantee a long, healthy, happy life.
 Also, it is best to provide them with age-appropriate cat food and fresh, clean water every day.

 Because of their loving, trusting and friendly nature, American Bobtails are happy to live with other cats and cat-friendly dogs.
 But as always, it is best to introduce pets gradually and in controlled environments to ensure that they learn to get along well together.

-The sociable and laidback American Bobtail enjoys playing and interact with humans.
+The sociable and laidback American Bobtail enjoys playing and interacting with humans.
 That’s why they are an excellent choice for families with older children.
-For younger kids, always supervise them to avoid accidents and won’t hurt the cat by pulling their fur or twisting their tail.
+For younger kids, always supervise them to avoid accidents that may hurt the cat like pulling their fur or twisting their tail.